dhall-lang/dhall-lang/standard/semantics.md

 * `t₀` (the input) is the expression to normalize
 * `t₁` (the output) is the normalized expression

-Normalization evaluates all β-reducible expressions:
+β-normalization evaluates all β-reducible expressions:

     (λ(x : Bool) → x == False) True ⇥ False

-Normalization evaluates all built-in functions if they are fully saturated (i.e. no missing arguments):
+β-normalization evaluates all built-in functions if they are fully saturated (i.e.  no missing arguments):

     List/length Integer [1, 2, 3] ⇥ +3

-Normalization does not simplify partially applied built-in functions:
+β-normalization does not simplify partially applied built-in functions:

     List/length Integer ⇥ List/length Integer

-Normalization works under λ, meaning that the body of an unapplied λ-expression can be normalized:
+β-normalization works under λ, meaning that the body of an unapplied λ-expression can be normalized:

     λ(x : Integer) → List/length Integer [x, x, x] ⇥ λ(x : Integer) → +3